Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 Presentations for Becoming Trauma Informed Justice Professionals:

-- Trauma Informed Policing (Train the Trainer available)
+- Trauma Informed Policing

-- Examples of Trauma Informed Policing
+- Trauma Informed Policing – Leading for Change

 - Using a Trauma Informed Policing Approach for Sexual Assault Cases